 Software of micro-simulation traffic is a program used to represent traffic conditions from real conditions that run like a simulated traffic situation.
 The simulation is carried out by embodying the driver behavior on the road and the road network enabling to measure the impact of travel patterns and changes that occur in the study area.
 This program has the ability to calculate delays, queue lengths, free flow speed, and service levels on both road and road networks.
 With this ability, the program is suitable for the use of analyzing traffic conditions in urban and suburban areas including analyzing from the types of intersections to the analysis of a study area.
 The micro-simulation program can show the impact of an environmental change occurring in the study area such as bottle neck, road geometry change, traffic flow diversion, or traffic light optimization.
 The analysis conducted on the micro-simulation program can be done either statically or dynamically.
-Dynamic analyzing traffic performance using traffic micro-simulation programs have been reported [5 - 10].
+Dynamic analysis enables the simulation programs to accommodate the dynamics of traffic conditions at the site.
+Some studies on analyzing traffic performance using traffic micro-simulation programs have been reported [5 - 10].

-MOVES is a calculation program to estimate the emission production in some area that simulated every second.
-The estimation is influenced by driving behaviour, delay, duration and vehicle characteristic measured by using VSP (Vehicle Specific Power) or STP (Scaled Tractive Power) method.
+MOVES is a calculation program to estimate the emission production in some area that simulated every second 5 he estimation is influenced by driving behaviour, delay, duration and 12 hicle characteristic measured by using VSP (Vehicle Specific Power) or STP (Scaled Tractive Power) method.
 The integration of traffic micro-simulation models and emission models have been reported [11 - 14].
 Monitoring system of city carbon emission was carried out by Sun et al. [15] utilizing various kinds of equipment to gather the data of traffic flow, meteorological conditions, vehicular carbon emissions and driving characteristics on a typical road.
 The emission model Moves was used to analyze the traffic carbon emission.
 In addition, emission calculation using computer programs such as COPERT and ENVIVER were reported [16, 17].